 AR offers another quick and easy way for people to ‘self-learn’.
 By holding their mobile device above an AR sensor on a device or piece of equipment, real-time instructions can train them ‘on the job’ without the need to engage with an engineer or even go to Google.

 As this kind of technology develops the service desk experience will become decreasingly disruptive.
 Again, this will likely have a hugely positive impact on productivity.

-Hopefully I’ve done a good job of explaining why choice is so important when it comes to the service desk in a multi-generational organisation and how you can ensure you provide it.
+Hopefully, I’ve done a good job of explaining why choice is so important when it comes to the service desk in a multi-generational organization and how you can ensure you provide it.